Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 An open knit polo can feel breathable, stylish, and premium.

-It is also one of the easiest knit directions to get wrong.
+It can also be one of the easiest knit directions to get wrong.

 If the construction is too open, buyers may face: